lfelipediniz/AppointmentAgenda/README.md

     cd AppointmentAgenda
     ```

+3. Run in terminal directly through,
+    ```bash
+    java -jar Mars4_5.jar nc main.asm
+    ```
+note that your Mars file may have another name

 ### Usage

 To run our code, open it in the **Mars** program.
 After opening it, press the F3 key on your keyboard.
 If everything goes well, press F5 and enjoy your agenda of appointments.